Filetypes and metadata

 There are two main things that get stored inside image files: pixel values and metadata.
 We’ve looked at pixel values in previous episodes (What is an image?, Image display and Multi-dimensional images episodes) - this is the raw image data as an array of numbers with specific dimensions and data type.
 The metadata, on the other hand, is a wide variety of additional information about the image and how it was acquired.

 For example, let’s take a look at the metadata in the ‘Plate1-Blue-A-12-Scene-3-P3-F2-03.czi’ file we downloaded as part of the setup instructions.
-To browse the metadata we will use a Napari plugin called napari-aicsimageio.
-This plugin allows a wide variety of file formats to be opened in Napari that aren’t supported by default.
-This plugin was already installed in the setup instructions, so you should be able to start using it straight away.
+To browse the metadata we will use the BioIO package, along with its corresponding napari plugin: napari-bioio-reader.
+BioIO allows a wide variety of file formats to be opened in python and Napari that aren’t supported by default.
+BioIO was already installed in the setup instructions, so you should be able to start using it straight away.

 Let’s open the ‘Plate1-Blue-A-12-Scene-3-P3-F2-03.czi’ file by removing any existing image layers, then dragging and dropping it onto the canvas.
-In the pop-up menu that appears, select ‘napari-aicsimageio’.
+If a pop-up menu appears, select ‘BioIO Reader’.
 Note this can take a while to open, so give it some time!
 Alternatively, you can select in Napari’s top menu-bar:

 File > Open File(s)...